AlpacaInTheNight/PromptsBrowser/README.md

 3. In the stable-diffusion folder will be created folder `prompts_catalogue` with subfolder `myprompts` - this will be the first collection of prompts.
 As well as the folder `styles_catalogue` where new styles will be stored.

+### Important

+This extension modifies the DOM directly, without working through any API for such purposes (which does not exist, as far as I know).
+As such, an update to SDWebUI could potentially break some functionality of this extension until the extension is in turn updated to work with a newer version of SDWebUI.
+If something stops working after SDWebUI update - create a ticket.

 ## Usage: